 Parent Child Interaction Therapy – Emotion Development (PCIT-ED) Study

 We are conducting a treatment study for 3-7 year olds with symptoms of depression – and parents who want to help them regulate their moods and feelings.
+We are no longer recruiting participants for this study.

 This study is designed to help children who are experiencing symptoms of sadness, irritability, guilt or inability to enjoy activities and play.
 To do this, we have developed a parent-child psychotherapy that focuses on improving the relationship between parent and child, teaching parents a new and effective discipline technique, and teaching parents and child new ways to handle emotions.